Daqing Oil Field: History

+The field was financed through commodity-backed loans that China obtained from Japan.
+China repaid these loans with oil.

+The project delivered critical economic benefits because without the production of the Daqing oil field, crude oil would have been severely limited after the Soviet Union cut off supplies as a result of the Sino-Soviet split.

+The first two years of the Cultural Revolution resulted in major disruptions to China's petroleum industry and an oil shortage by 1967.
+In March of that year, the People's Liberation Army was called to Daqing to maintain order so that oil production could proceed.
+This made Daqing one of the first places brought under military control during the Cultural Revolution.
+In May 1968, the Daqing Revolutionary Committee was established.
+Iron Man Wang became its vice director.
+The Daqing Oil Field was among 2,400 central state-owned enterprises transferred to local government control in 1970.
+The Daqing oil field continued to be a major driver of economic growth through during the chaotic Cultural Revolution era.

+During the period 1964 to 1980, the oil field accounted for more than half of China's crude oil production per year.
+In 1966, crude oil production in Daqing reached 10 million metric tons and the number of workers at Daqing reached 58,000.

+In the mid-1980s, the oil field generated 3% of China's state revenue through a combination of the profits and tax payments it supplied.

+As of 2013 the field's production rate was about 800,000 oilbbl/d.

 Daqing Oilfield Company Limited, based in Daqing, is the operator of exploration and development of Daqing Oilfield.
 From 2004, the company plans to cut its crude oil output by an annual 7% for the next seven years to extend the life of Daqing.

 Output of barrels of oil equivalent of the Daqing Field remained stable at over 40 million tons in 2012, while output at Changqing oil field was over 42 million tons, making it the most productive oil and gas field in China.

 Crude output from the ageing Daqing oilfield is in decline even though the CNPC deployed some non-traditional drilling techniques.
 In 2019, output fell to 30.9 million tonnes from 32 million tonnes in 2018.
 At its peak in 2008, output stood at 40 million tonnes a year.

 The production was 30 million tonnes in 2021.